Human Services and Disaster Displacement

 Disaster displacement is the involuntary movement of residents from their homes and community because of a natural disaster.
 There are approximately 1 million new disaster displacements in the United States every year that often leave people with critical human services needs.

-The Office of Planning, Research and Evaluation (OPRE), the Office of Human Services Emergency Preparedness and Response (OHSEPR), and Mathematica will present findings from the upcoming report, Human Service Needs and Disaster Displacement, including:
+The Office of Planning, Research and Evaluation (OPRE), the Office of Human Services Emergency Preparedness and Response (OHSEPR), and Mathematica presented findings from the upcoming report, Human Service Needs and Disaster Displacement, including:

 - Defining disaster displacement